Exploring Muslim-friendly Toronto and Canada, in general, is a must in my opinion for every Muslim traveller.

 Experience Canada’s largest indoor aquarium with over 16000 aquatic species and entertaining live shows.
 Every minute here teaches you something new about undersea life.

 They are also on Groupon so you can find a good offer on entrance fees here.

 Discover Toronto’s majestic castle with a secret passageway, gothic towers and huge lands of gardens, Casa Loma, is a legendary house with loads of history hidden between the walls.

 Toronto has many museums, but the Royal Ontario Museum is highly recommended amongst all of them.
 From ancient dinosaurs to African art to natural history, the Royal Ontario Museum is Canada’s largest and has an enormous collection of cultural and historical items.

 You can find opening hours and more information here.

 Free things to do in Toronto

 Delve into Islamic arts and culture at Aga Khan Museum which was a gift to Toronto from billionaire spiritual leader and philanthropist Aga Khan IV.
-Here’s an interesting information to save you some money, admission to Aga Khan museum is free every Wednesday from 4 to 8 pm.
+Here’s interesting information to save you some money, admission to Aga Khan Museum is free every Wednesday from 4 to 8 pm.

 Riverdale Park: Enjoy a picturesque view of the skyline at this oldest park in Toronto.